KEY STAGE 3

 An introduction to the basis of the Catholic faith by allowing students to learn about Christian beliefs about God, Covenant, the early life of Jesus, Parables and Sacraments.
 There is also a unit of work on Hinduism.

 A topical approach to Christian Ethics, allowing students to look at how Christian beliefs can be practically applied to real world situations.
 The topics studied are: Prejudice, Attitudes to drugs, the role of family, attitudes to sex and relationships, war, medical ethics and poverty.
+In-line with the rest of KS3 students will study another religion in depth: Judaism.

 KEY STAGE 4